 Can a population proportion be negative?

-A population proportion cannot be negative because the values that make of the ratio, which are number of successes and population size, cannot be less than 0.
+A population proportion cannot be negative because the values that make up the ratio, which is a number of successes and population size, cannot be less than 0.

 Is population proportion the same as standard deviation?

 A population proportion is not the same as a standard deviation.
 A population proportion describes the percentage of a total population that has a value, while a standard deviation describes the variance from the mean of a set of data.

 A population proportion represents the ratio of the number of people or things in a greater population or set of data that have a certain characteristic.
 This ratio can often be presented as a percentage for simplicity.

 When to use population mean vs population proportion?